Your Ultimate Guide to the Adoption Hospital Experience [Everything You Need to Know]

 A bag or backpack with plenty of space

-A few cute outfits for your little one
+A few outfits for the baby

 A car seat (the hospital won’t let you leave without it!)